Daily life

 r/Seoul and r/CareerKorea are smaller but useful for city-specific and work-related questions.

-Facebook: Expats in Korea has 100,000+ members.
-General help, buy/sell, housing, events.
+Facebook: Every Expat in Korea is the largest verified general group, with tens of thousands of members.
+General help, buy/sell, housing, events, discussion.
 Active daily.

 InterNations Seoul runs monthly professional networking events.
 Skews older and more corporate.